 My son and I laughed and laughed over the way the author drew the hedgehog’s quills poking out of the mitten.
 This was such a creative touch!

-Learning Ideas for The Mitten
+Learning Ideas and Activities for The Mitten

 Use a few of these ideas and questions to extend the learning of The Mitten.
 Adding the “extras” can often be what makes the book memorable for years later!

 — You and your young ones have to make these Marvelous Mittens!
 These aren’t for wearing but are for eating.
 Perfect!

 — After you read the book the first time, go back and read the book again taking special note of the pictures in the borders of each page.
 The author made the side pictures seem as if you’re looking through a keyhole, only it’s a mitten.
 Clever!